ntantamisk/dotfiles/README.md

 This is my personal dotfiles for Arch Linux.

-Note: In need of a really good cleanup..
+Please note that all of them need a really good cleanup..